 Things to see and do in Crete

 South-west of Crete’s capital town, you’ll find the gigantic man-made caves sheltering Matala Beach’s golden sands.
 Inhabited by “flower children” from all over the world in the 60s and 70s and dating back to the Roman times, these aren’t the only archaeological treasure you’ll discover here.
 Put on your snorkels and explore the fantastic Roman-era remains found underwater too!
 Head north-east from here for a visit to Crete’s best place for mythology-lovers: the Palace of Knossos - or the palace of the Minotaur, according to Greek mythology.
-Stroll around the remains of royal underground rooms, intricate pillars and colourful wall paintings, taking.
+Stroll around the remains of royal underground rooms, intricate pillars and colorful wall paintings, taking.

 Head to the southern tip and soak up the sun on Elafonisi Beach’s pink sands.
 Drenched by the Libyan Sea’s warm, shallow waters, its soft beach got its peculiar colour from thousands of years of corals crumbling naturally into sand-like grains.
 Known as the “Greek Caribbean”, the transparent waters here are definitely worth the sunny drive up and downhill.
 If you find yourself on the northern tip, don’t miss out on visiting Crete’s number one attraction: Vai’s Blue Flag beach.
 Shaded by Europe’s largest natural palm-tree forest, its golden sands offer another exotic beach spot, complete with windsurfing and group scuba diving.